Bermuda

 Tipping Where gratuity is not included, 15% is the usual amount.
 Many hotels and guest houses add a percentage or set amount per person per day to the accommodation bill.

 Where To Stay:With several notable exceptions, most hotels are small and intimate, under 100 rooms.
 Overall, Bermuda is more expensive than most Caribbean islands.
 Condominiums, apartments and guests houses are often good values.
-(See the Bermuda Hurricane Guarantee Program)

-This is one destination in particular where a cruise ship makes an ideal home base since they stay for more than one day and move to different locations.
+This one destination in particular where a cruise ship makes an ideal home base since they stay for more than one day and move to different locations.

 Hay Fever Bermuda’s climate is relatively favorable to hay fever sufferers.
 Ragweed is non-existent.
 Pollens of other weeds are quickly blown out to sea.